polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/benchmarking.md

 ## The Case for Benchmark Testing

 Benchmark testing helps validate that the required execution time for different functions is within reasonable boundaries to ensure your blockchain runtime can handle transactions efficiently and securely.
 By accurately measuring the weight of each extrinsic, you can prevent service interruptions caused by computationally intensive calls that exceed block time limits.
-Without benchmark testing, runtime performance could be vulnerable to Denial of Service (DoS) attacks, where malicious users exploit functions with unoptimized weights.
+Without benchmark testing, runtime performance could be vulnerable to DoS attacks, where malicious users exploit functions with unoptimized weights.

 Benchmark testing also ensures predictable transaction fees.
 Weights derived from benchmark tests accurately reflect the resource usage of function calls, allowing fair fee calculation.
 This approach discourages abuse while maintaining network reliability.